qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_manipulating_objects.rst

 ^^^^^^^^^^^^^^^

-    The ``modify-function`` node allows you to modify a given C++ function when mapping it onto the target language, and it is a child of an :ref:`object-type` or a :ref:`value-type` node.
+    The ``modify-function`` node allows you to modify a given C++ function when mapping it onto the target language, and it is a child of a :ref:`namespace`, :ref:`object-type` or a :ref:`value-type` node.
     Use the :ref:`modify-argument` node to specify which argument the modification affects.

     .. code-block:: xml